ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 **Event type**: `ds.send_message`

-TODO: Note that this is not a proposal
+TODO: This is not a proposal and there is no way for the Hub or follower servers to authenticate this event at the moment.
+We might want to a way to do that later.

 Group members can use this event to request to send an encrypted (application) message to the other group members.